 For the second part, and on initial thought, I would say the how-your-friend-can-afford-that-house or not is none of your business.
-However, if the relation you have allows for discussion, why not talk about it openly and try to find out how he manages to afford that additional house while you both know you have similar wages, in the end you might both learn from it.
+However, if the relationship you have allows for discussion, why not talk about it openly and try to find out how he manages to afford that additional house while you both know you have similar wages, in the end, you might both learn from it.

 With close friends it is usually not too much of an issue to disclose how much things cost and how you afforded the items.
 With people you are less familiar with, I personally say that I wish not to specify further.